Pink Lady apples are among the most popular apple varieties, with a distinctive pink blush and a tangy, zesty flavor.

 Where Pink Lady Apples Came From

 The characteristics of a Pink Lady are similar to both of its parent apples.
 Golden Delicious is a softer, juicy, very sweet, and golden-yellow apple favored for eating and baking.
-Lady Williams is very red, crisp, and have a sharp and tangy flavor.
+Lady Williams is very red, crisp, and has a sharp and tangy flavor.
 Pink Lady has the best of both worlds: sweet and tart, crisp and juicy, with blush pink skin.
 It’s a beautiful and versatile apple variety.

 Another cross between Red Delicious and Lady Williams led to the Cripps Red apple.
 This apple, while also tasty and multi-purpose, is red rather than the trademark blush color of the Pink Lady brand.
-The Cripps Red is sold as the Sundowner apple and is very similar to the Pink Lady in taste and texture.
+The Cripps Red is sold as the Sundowner apple and is similar to the Pink Lady in taste and texture.
 Both varieties can be substituted for each other in baking.

 What Pink Lady Apples Taste Like

 Cripps Pink apples aren’t overpowering in their flavor.
 They have mild but refreshing flavors of honey, spice, and rose.
 The crisp texture of the variety will set off the flavors when you bite into the apple.
 A Pink Lady is most flavorful at room temperature.
-The flavors are pronounced at first but will mellow as the apple is stored.
+The flavors are pronounced initially but will mellow as the apple is stored.

-What to Use Pink Lady Apples For
+How to Use Pink Lady Apples

 Because the variety has medium-crisp flesh, it is perfect for baking in your favorite apple recipe.
-It will break down enough for a sweet, soft apple pie filling while staying intact enough to give the dessert a tender bite.
+It will break down enough for a sweet, soft apple pie filling while staying intact sufficiently to give the dessert a tender bite.
 The tart and sweet flavors of the apple hold their own in a baked dish.
 The tang of the apple also works well in salads and main dishes.

 Pink Lady apples are a good choice for entertaining.
 The bubbly burst of aromatic apple flavor that you get when biting into a Pink Lady makes it a perfect choice for pairing with drinks or cheese.
 The pink skin and white flesh look gorgeous on a charcuterie board – a platter of cheese, fruit, and your favorite meats or crackers.